Lumavate-Team/documentation/docs/6-CLI.rst

 Access
 ++++++

-Shares and/or Unshares a widget container with the specified child organizations.
+Shares and/or Unshares a widget container with child organizations.

 Example: